CharleneMcKeown/GitHubWorkshop/README.md

 # GitHub Actions Workshop

-In this workshop you will create a GitHub workflow from scratch to build, test and deploy a .NET Core container image to a private container registry in Azure.

-You will then enable continuous deployment on a Web App, so that whenever changes are made to source code, these are automatically deployed to the web app.
+In this lab, you will be deploying a web application to an Azure Web App using GitHub Actions.

 The architecture looks like this:

 <img src="architecture.PNG">

+## Learning Objectives

+By the end of this lab, you will have learned:

+1. What GitHub Workflows are and what you can do with them
+1. How to write a workflow file
+1. What events can trigger a workflow
+1. How to search the GitHub Actions marketplace for pre-built actions
+1. How to use Actions to deploy applications to Azure

-Links to the labs are below, and these are sequential - ensure you do them in order.
+Links to the labs are below, and these are sequential - please ensure you do them in order.

 [Lab 0 - Pre-requisites](docs/labs/lab.0/pre-reqs.md)